 For the Mad Ants, Andre Emmett finished the night with a game-high 28 points, connecting on 10-of-18 shots.

 It didn’t take J.M.
 Rizk to feel comfortable back in Fort Wayne as the forward netted a powerplay goal in the first period of Fort Wayne’s 2-1 win over Gwinnett at War Memorial Coliseum on Friday night.

 The ninth-ranked (American Volleyball Coaches Association) IPFW men’s volleyball team was unable to comeback against No. 12 Ohio State, falling in three sets.
 The Mastodons finished 18-25, 22-25, 12-25, dropping to 9-4 (3-2 MIVA), while the Buckeyes improved to 11-2 (5-0 MIVA).

-A recap of high school basketball from across northeast Indiana.
+A list of high school boys basketball scores from Friday night across northeast Indiana.

 Homestead hadn’t lost a game to a team from Indiana all season, but that changed Friday night with a dominant performance by Snider as the Panthers left Aboite with a 81-68 win over the 4A no. 2 Spartans with Michigan State’s Tom Izzo and Purdue’s Matt Painter among the onlookers.